rancher/docs/content/rancher/v2.x/en/tools/logging/splunk/_index.md

   - /rancher/v2.x/en/tasks/logging/splunk/
 ---

-If your organization uses [Splunk](https://www.splunk.com/), you can configure it to log events from a cluster or project in Rancher.
-Afterwards events are logged, you can use Splunk to view log events about your cluster and containers.
+If your organization uses [Splunk](https://www.splunk.com/), you can configure Rancher to send it cluster or project logs.
+Afterwards logs are sent, you can use Splunk to view them.

 ## Configuring Splunk Logging

-You can configure Splunk to log events at both the cluster and project level.
+You can configure Rancher to send Kubernetes logs to your instance of Splunk.

 >**Prerequisites:**
 >